S.RF.4

 Albright-Knox Art Gallery.
 Recent American Painting and Sculpture in the Albright-Knox Art Gallery.
 Buffalo: The Buffalo Fine Arts Academy, 1972.
 Exhibition catalogue, as Sculptural Screen.

 Moore, Ethel.
 Contemporary Art 1942-72: Collection of the Albright-Knox Art Gallery.
-New York: Praeger Publishers, in association with the Albright-Knox Art Gallery, p.
+New York: Praeger Publishers, in association with the Albright-Knox Art Gallery.
+Permanent collection catalogue, p.
 445, as Sculptural Screen.

 External Links